revolution-messaging/revere-apis/Click-to-Call.md

 ## Returned error messages

+If there was a problem placing the phone call you will recieve a status code of 400 with one of the following error messages in the returned payload:

 * If the required parameters were not provided or were not in the proper format: _Sorry, but you haven't provided any of the info we were expecting._
 * If the provided campaign line is not found in the system: _This phone number is not configured._
 * If there was any other error: _Sorry, there was an error._